|

 not defined in the RecordType class.

-attribute each implementation will require
+Along with the record-type attribute each implementation will require

 additional attributes to idnetify the records in the file and to write the records into the file.